| |

 Example Configurations

-OK, the sheer amount of configuration parameters and the dependencies between them is a little confusing.
-So let’s have a look at some example configurations.
+OK, the sheer number of configuration parameters and the dependencies between them can be a little confusing.
+So, let’s look at some example configurations.

 Simple configuration to create the database

 The first example configuration is also the simplest one.
-It creates the database based on the mapping metadata.
-The only thing you have to do is to set the parameter javax.persistence.schema-generation.database.action to create.
+It creates the database based on your entity’s mapping metadata.

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>